Contact

 In many cases, Dutch law applies when:

-• both spouses have their habitual residence in the Netherlands;
+• both spouses have their habitual residence in the Netherlands

-• international rules refer to Dutch law.
+• international conflict rules refer to Dutch law

 When can foreign law apply?